-The senior exercise consists of an original research proposal, written in a format appropriate for a scientific grant.
-The exercise is completed in the fall of the student's senior year.
-The senior exercise is evaluated by two faculty members: the senior exercise advisor and another member of the Neuroscience Program.
+The senior exercise consists of an original research proposal, written in a format of the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) grant.
+The exercise is completed in the fall of the student's senior year and is evaluated by two members of the Neuroscience department faculty.